jcesarmobile/GameCenterOnlinePlugin/README.md

 Events

-The user cancel the new game search (dissmiss the game center screen)
+The user cancels the new game search (dismiss the game center screen)

 window.gameCenter.onSearchCancelled = function() {